 The Driver’s BAC Level

 In any DUI incident or drunk driving accident, the driver’s blood alcohol content (BAC) level will have a direct impact on the severity of the penalties resulting from it.
 In the U.S., the legal BAC limit for drivers is 0.08%.
 If a driver’s BAC is at or above this level at the time of an arrest, the consequences will be more severe.

-Even if a driver isn’t legally drunk based on their BAC level, driving under the influence of marijuana or other drugs could entail similar measurements that gauge the severity of subsequent penalties.
+When speaking to a dui attorney they’ll tell you that even if a driver isn’t legally drunk based on their BAC level, driving under the influence of marijuana or other drugs could entail similar measurements that gauge the severity of subsequent penalties.
 Drivers should also keep in mind that driving with a BAC of any level could lead to impaired driving and increase the risk of an accident, making it best to avoid driving with any amount of alcohol or another substance in their system.